tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 Dedicate your active study time to learning **basic vocabulary**.
 I'll show you how to do it shortly.

-Slice of life anime is the easiest genre to learn from in the beginning.
-If you need more specific recommendations,
-I have a list of anime ranked by difficulty [here](random-anime-ranked-easiest-to-hardest.html).

 Once you complete the basic vocabulary phase, nothing stops you from learning just from immersion.
 Don't wait for too long.